 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking SOZOL against the benefits they expect it will have for you.
-Use SOZOL as directed and follow the advice given in this leaflet.
+Your doctor has weighed the risks of you taking pantoprazole against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.